hipages/inceptum-etl/README.md

         console: debug
 ```

-Use a default.yml config file and a config for each etl
+Use a default.yml config file and a separated config for each etl

-default.yml
+The default values are in:
+default.yml, development.mnt.yml and production.yml
 ```
 app:
   name: Inceptum Etl